 The expiration of a bill of exchange or promissory note is governed by Art.
 28 (3) of the Convention, which stipulates that:

 “A holder who takes an instrument after the expiration of the time-limit for presentment for payment is subject to any claim to, or defence against liability on, the instrument to which his transferor is subject.”

 Therefore, a person wishing to purchase an existing bill or note, or have one transferred should carefully investigate the terms and conditions and proceed with caution./ Therefore, purchase or transfer of an existing bill or note should be executed with caution and only after carefully investing the terms and conditions.

 Under the Thai CCC bills generally consist of:

-Subject to certain exceptions, a person executing a bill is personally liable unless they state they are acting on behalf of another party.
-There is no grace period allowed (Sec.
+Subject to certain exceptions, a person executing a bill is personally liable unless they state that they are acting on behalf of another party.
+The law allows for no grace period (Sec.
 903 CCC).

 The holder is normally deemed to be the payee.
 In bills payable to the bearer, the bearer or endorsee is the payee.
 Forged or unauthorised signatures do not legally bind the person whose signature has been forged, unless they are precluded from asserting a defence to such forgeries.
 Note that in some circumstances unauthorised signatures can be ratified (Sec.
 1008 CCC).